November 16, 1952– Glenn Burke

 Many of Burke’s teammates and management were fully aware that he was gay during his short playing career.
 They also realized that the public’s reaction to Burke’s sexuality, and the problems that it would provoke, led to the early end of his baseball career.

-Burke’s honesty and courage ran way ahead of the rest of society.
+Burke’s honesty and courage were way ahead of the rest of society.
 In 1979, there was no possibility that Burke’s story would end any way other than it did: a promising career thwarted before it even truly began.

 Burke formally came out of the closet in Inside Sports Magazine in 1982.